This Blog / Website ~ A-Panache is licensed under a Creative Commons

 Also, feel free to let me know if anything on this page seems ‘out of order’ 😉

-Content in this blog is created by (aka) Sasha / Afreestyler / Apanache (< directs to my Gravatar with other links) Unless where stated otherwise giving credit and the relevant links to offsite author’s, websites and/or articles where quoted.
+Content in this blog is created by (aka) Sasha / Afreestyler / Apanache (< directs to my Gravatar with other links) Unless where stated otherwise giving credit and the relevant links to offsite author’s, websites and/or articles where quoted. nb: I do not gain financially from this website.

 Images used Credit +